vitessio/website/content/en/docs/16.0/reference/vreplication/internal/tracker.md

    subscribes to the watcher.
 1. Say, a DDL is applied
 1. The watcher Vstream sees the DDL and
-1. asks the schema engine to reload the schema, also providing the corresponding gtid position 1  notifies the tracker of a schema change
+1. Asks the schema engine to reload the schema, also providing the corresponding gtid position
+1. Notifies the tracker of a schema change
 1. Tracker stores its latest schema into the \_vt.schema_version table associated with the given GTID and DDL

 #### Historian/Vstreams: